savq/savq.github.io/content/tree-sitter-julia-report.md

 The first stage focused on trying to simplify the grammar and improve code reuse, but some of those changes had to be undone in the second stage for multiple reasons.
-For example, many derivations can be parsed by the Julia parser, but have no associated semantics, so in practice they're invalid Julia code.
+For example, many derivations can be parsed by Julia, but have no associated semantics, so in practice they're invalid code.
 However, these "invalid" expressions can be used inside macros to define custom DSLs.
 Popular packages such as [JuMP.jl](https://github.com/jump-dev/JuMP.jl) and [Gen.jl](https://github.com/probcomp/Gen.jl) use "invalid" code in their DSLs.